leonelgoncalves/leonelgoncalves.github.io/_posts/2017-06-12-listening-could-save-you-a-lot-of-money.md

 Sometimes changes need to be added on the go, and while for some people they can be simple and small, they can cause issues in other parts of the project.
 This happened to me at least twice with different teams.
-The the team in charge of doing the business logic (backend) noticed that they will need a new field in the near future for them to be able to accomplish a task, and, since they were working on a similar issue, they added it, which took them half an hour.
+The team in charge of doing the business logic (backend) noticed that they will need a new field in the near future for them to be able to accomplish a task, and, since they were working on a similar issue, they added it, which took them half an hour.